leonjza/leonjza.github.io/content/post/2016-06-16-rooting-darknet.markdown

 While researching some of the possibilities with SQLite injection, I came across [this](http://gwae.trollab.org/sqlite-injection.html) blogpost that details a method of writing arbitrary code to a file of our choosing (obviously assuming we have write access there).
 Considering I had a fictitious *SQL shell* now, I jumped right into trying this.

-My first target was finding a writable directory.
+The first thing I needed to do though was to find a writable directory.
 The blogpost mentions that `uploads/` and `cache/` are usually good candidates (and rightfully so), but it did not seem like the paths existed at http://888.darknet.com/uploads/ and http://888.darknet.com/cache/.
 So I pulled up `gobuster` again to see if there are any other directories I could potentially use for this.

 ```
 root@kali:~/data/VulnHub/Darknet# gobuster -u http://888.darknet.com/ -w /usr/share/wordlists/wfuzz/general/common.txt